-The Renewable Energy Foundation is therefore disappointed that the current DTI review of the RO so firmly rules banding of this type out of consideration, but understands that the DTI is concerned with destabilising the market, and is investigating other alternatives, such as time delimited ROC eligibility, which may have some of the virtues of banding.
-However, REF welcomes the Scottish Executive's somewhat more flexible position on this matter, and hopes that Scotland might offer a lead on this matter.
+The Renewable Energy Foundation is therefore disappointed that the current review of the RO so firmly rules banding of this type out of consideration, but understands that the DTI is concerned with destabilising the market, and is investigating other alternatives, such as time delimited ROC eligibility, which may have some of the virtues of banding.

-Overall, the Foundation remains concerned that the present system is suppressing the development of a broad-based renewables industry, and is in fact counterproductive.
+However, the Foundation remains concerned that the present system is suppressing the development of a broad-based renewables industry, and is in fact counterproductive.
 As is well known, windpower, mostly onshore, is the dominant renewable technology.
-There are currently some 17,000 MW of wind generators (8,000 turbines approx) bidding for connection to the Scottish grid, according to NGT, a quantity equivalent to the capacity currently installed in the world's leading windpower nation, Germany.3 But Scottish peak demand is just 6,000 MW, and the interconnectors running south to England add up to a mere 2,200 MW.
-In default of a grid enlargement program of Soviet scale and character, only a fraction of the wind projects currently under consideration in
+There are currently some 17,000 MW of wind generators (8,000 turbines approx) bidding for connection to the Scottish grid, according to NGT, a quantity equivalent to the capacity currently installed in the world's leading windpower nation, Germany.
+But Scottish peak demand is just 6,000 MW, and the interconnectors running south to England add up to a mere 2,200 MW.
+In default of a grid enlargement program of Soviet scale and character, only a fraction of the wind projects currently under consideration in Scotland can be incorporated.
+NGT estimates the cost of this grid expansion alone to be £250,000 per installed MW.
+In view of this, and in all probability, the vast majority of the proposed wind development effort in Scotland will fail, and a considerable quantity of otherwise potentially fertile capital and motivation will have been dissipated.